ChunYu-Chen159/EurekaServer/README.md

 # EurekaServer

-Our Eureka Server for the Cinema.
+Eureka Server for the Cinema S.